iBug/rss-to-telegram/README.md

-# GitHub Feed
+# RSS to Telegram

-Deliver your GitHub feed straight to you!
+Deliver your favorite RSS feeds straight to you!

-Use cron or other task scheduler to run this bot periodically.
+Use cron or other task scheduler to run this tool periodically.